The 18 Best Things to Do in Point Reyes National Seashore

 Visit Point Reyes Beaches

-There are a number of great beaches in Point Reyes worthy of exploration and relaxation.
-Some beaches are small sandy coves sheltered by rocky cliffs that may be only accessible during low tide, while others are long stretches of white sand with calm waves perfect for swimming.
+There are several great beaches in Point Reyes that are worthy of exploration and relaxation.
+Some are small sandy coves sheltered by rocky cliffs that may be only accessible during low tide, while others are long stretches of white sand with calm waves perfect for swimming.

 Limantour Beach

-You may see dolphins swimming by, seals playing in the waves, and plenty of snow plovers.
+You may see dolphins swimming by, seals playing in the waves, and the western snowy plover.

-There are two parking lots for Limantour Beach.
-The closest one has about 10 parking spaces and fills up fast on a sunny weekend.
+There are two parking lots at Limantour Beach.
+The closest one has about 10 spaces and fills up quickly on a sunny weekend.

-The second parking lot is about a 10 minute walk up the road with lots of space.
+The second parking lot is about a 10-minute walk up the road and has lots of space.

 There are vault toilets at each parking lot.